fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 What does that mean in normal language? 🙈:

 1. Fork: Make a **copy of the project** on your Github account
-2. Clone: **Dowload the project** from Github on your computer
+2. Clone: **Download the project** from Github on your computer
 3. Edit: That's self-explanatory - here you will **help us write the Greatest Story the World has Ever heard!! 🔥** )
 4. Push: **Update and send the changes** to your online Github repository
-5. Pull: **Send your contribution to the original github repository** (for them to later review..)
+5. Pull: **Send your contribution to the original Github repository** (for them to later review..)

 That may sound still a bit intimidating, but don't worry I got you! 👯‍♀️

-Btw, the above steps shown are how all the devs in the world contribute to software projects online!
+Btw, this is how all the devs in the world contribute to software projects online!

-With this project, you will have a great undersanding of the mechanics behind Github so that you are ready for your next contribution!
+With this project, you will have a great understanding of the mechanics behind Github so that you are ready for your next contribution!

 You reeeeeady??
 Let's do it - we got this ☕️🫶